Common problems with renting

 - looking up the landlord's registration online.

 In some cases the letting agent may also be the landlord.

 As a tenant you have a legal right to know who your landlord is.
 If your landlord is not registered this is a criminal offence.

 To find out who your landlord is if they are not registered you should use the contact details provided in the tenant information pack that should have been provided in tenancies that started after May 2013.

 If you write requesting this information, you should send this letter by recorded delivery and keep a copy.
 If the letting agent or other person whose contact details you were given does not reply within 21 days, this is a criminal offence.

 If your tenancy started before May 2013 but you don't know who the landlord is and cannot find out from the register of landlords you should send a recorded delivery letter to the person or organisation who last received the rent.
 When this is a bank you should address the letter to the manager of the branch which received the money asking for the name and contact details for the landlord.
 You can ask for this by law (endnote 1).

 If you need to find out the landlord’s identity because of an emergency, such as a burst pipe, it may be quicker to inform the local authority because it has special powers to enter and carry out emergency repairs.
 It can then take steps to find out who the landlord is to recover its costs.

 A landlord has a right to reasonable access to carry out repairs.
-The landlord also has a right to enter the property to inspect the state of repair, provided you are given at least 24 hours written notice.
+The landlord also has a right to enter the property to inspect the state of repair.

 What 'reasonable access' means depends on why the landlord needs to get access.
 For example, in an emergency the landlord is entitled to immediate access to carry out necessary work.